One Room Challenge {Week 4}: How to Install Cement Tile

 sew reading nook floor pillowsmake gallery wall for above dresser- design reading nook area (where books go, etc)

-- add lights to inside of reading nook
+- add lights to the inside of reading nook

 - build magnet board